-Asset Forfeiture and Money Laundering Section of the Criminal Division holds the responsibility of coordination, direction, and general oversight of the Program.
+Money Laundering and Asset Recovery Section (MLARS) of the Criminal Division holds the responsibility of coordination, direction, and general oversight of the Program.
 AFMLS handles civil and criminal litigation, provides legal support to the U.S. Attorneys' Offices, establishes policy and procedure, coordinates multi-district asset seizures, administers equitable sharing of assets, acts on petitions for remission, coordinates international forfeiture and sharing and develops training seminars for all levels of government.

 Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) enforces the federal laws and regulations relating to alcohol, tobacco, firearms, explosives and arson by working directly and in cooperation with other federal, state and local law enforcement agencies.
 ATF has the authority to seize and forfeit firearms, ammunition, explosives, alcohol, tobacco, currency, conveyances and certain real property involved in violation of law.

 Drug Enforcement Administration (DEA) implements major investigative strategies against drug networks and cartels.
 Enforcement operations have resulted in significant seizure and forfeiture activity.
 A significant portion of DEA cases are adopted from state and local law enforcement agencies.

 Federal Bureau of Investigation The FBI investigates a broad range of criminal violations, integrating the use of asset forfeiture into its overall strategy to eliminate targeted criminal enterprises.
 The FBI has successfully used asset forfeiture in White Collar Crime, Organized Crime, Drug, Violent Crime and Terrorism investigations.
 See the FBI Investigative Programs Asset Forfeiture Home Page for more information.